 Farmington is a somewhat small city located in the state of Michigan.
 With a population of 10,578 people and three constituent neighborhoods, Farmington is the 110th largest community in Michigan.

 Farmington real estate is some of the most expensive in Michigan, although Farmington house values don't compare to the most expensive real estate in the U.S.

-Farmington is a decidedly white-collar city, with fully 88.68% of the workforce employed in white-collar jobs, well above the national average.
+Farmington is a decidedly white-collar city, with fully 89.25% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Farmington is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Farmington who work in office and administrative support (13.15%), sales jobs (10.37%), and computer science and math (10.24%).
+There are especially a lot of people living in Farmington who work in computer science and math (12.98%), office and administrative support (11.26%), and sales jobs (10.44%).

 Also of interest is that Farmington has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Farmington is English.
-Other important languages spoken here include Other Asian languages and Hindi.
+Other important languages spoken here include Other Asian languages and Langs. of India.